httpjamesm/astral-cli/README.md

 Astral CLI is a command line client for uploading media to Astral, a private image host.

+# Features

+## Speedy

+Change a setting, add a random domain and create a new embed profile within *seconds*.
+Account credentials are already stored, so no need to login every time or launch a web browser.
+All it takes is a keyboard and fingers.

+## Lightweight

+Astral CLI is an easy-to-use and lightweight (in size and memory usage) command line interface to interact with Astral's API.
+You could install this on a toaster if you really wanted to!

+## Automatic Access Token Generation

+No need to constantly send POST requests to generate access tokens every 5 minutes because Astral CLI does it for you seamlessly.
+On every request, whether it's to change a setting or create a new embed profile, Astral CLI conveniently fetches a new access token in the background.

+## Linux Compatible

+Are you using a Linux distro?
+No problemo.
+Astral CLI is independent of screenshot apps, like ShareX, so you can keep on uploading without Windows spyware.

+## Open-Source

+Since Astral CLI is open-source, you can audit its code to verify that I am not doing anything malicious or even contribute to the project!
+If have an idea to make it even better, fork it and make a pull request.

+## Endorsed

+Aspect, the founder of Astral, has shouted out Astral CLI in the [official astralcool Github organization](https://github.com/astralcool/cli).

 # Installation Instructions

 Clone this git onto your computer.
 Run the following commands in order.